Clynie/hanyihong0324.github.io/_posts/2016-07-09-Shadowsocks.md

 ****

-### First You Must Have a Server :)

-I recommend [LotuServer](http://www.lotuserver.com/) for Chinese people because this VPS company provide customer service with Chinese and support paying with Alipay.
-And its low-end service is really cheaper than other VPS provider.
-I'm using the Los Angeles server with 1 CPU core, 128MB RAM, 1GB hard disk, 1 IPv4 address for only 55CNY a year!
-I admit this server's performance is so weak but I just want a 7*24 Shadowsocks/OpenVPN server to go across GFW instead of run distributed computing.
-If you prefer more powerful server, just pay more for a better VPS or choose professional cloud server such as Amazon EC2 or Google App Engine.

-BTW, I'm runing Debian 8 on my VPS, same as my laptop.

 ### Install Shadowsocks on VPS

 Normally, we should install shadowsocks-libev from Debian's official repository, but the package is in unstable branch while I'm using stable.
 So I install it from a unofficial repository.